 - What are the requirements for independent research?
 What kind of information or plan do you need in order to contact a professor about doing an independent research project with him or her?
 Can a 2L do independent research?

 How many courses - or credits - should I be taking this semester?

-The minimum you can take under Law School rules is 12 and the maximum is 16 (with up to 17 allowed if you meet with Gary Clinton during Drop/Add and demonstrate why you need to take that overload).
+The minimum you can take under Law School rules is 12 per semester and the maximum is 17.
+Please note that during advance registration, you will be enrolled in no more than 15 SH.
 Your calculation for deciding how many credits to take each semester should include: